-acknowledges that I have read and received a copy of Onslow County Schools Preschool Shaken Baby Syndrome/Abusive Head Trauma Policy.

-________________________________________ ________________________

-Date policy given/explained to parent/guardian Date of child’s enrollment

-________________________________________

-School

-__________________________________

-Parent/Guardian Name (PLEASE PRINT)

-____________________________________________________________ _______________

-Parent/Guardian Signature Date

 Onslow County Schools Preschool

 CHALLENGING BEHAVIOR AND DISCIPLINE POLICY

 Supporting Positive Behaviors

 Teaching and practicing appropriate student behavior is a very important component of the preschool experience.
 Appropriate student behavior is expected in order to provide a school climate conducive to effective teaching and learning.
 Praise, encouragement and positive reinforcement will be used as the primary methods of classroom management.
 Children are always supervised.